 - Field # 2j/3j

 List all dates you have been present in the United States.
-The transmitting U.S. Citizens parent will have to write down all the dates that s/he has been physically present inside the United States.
+The transmitting U.S. Citizens parent will have to write down all the dates that s/he has been physically present inside the United States before the birth of the child.
 If you require additional assistance on this part, there is a section on this website dedicated only on this field.

 If you require additional space to write down the information please continue on Section E of the DS-2029 form.